-The Master Programme in Sustainable Development is truly interdisciplinary with students and tutors from many different subject areas who all share an interest in sustainable development.
-As a graduate of the programme you will be fully versed in issues that concern sustainable development from most perspectives – from the basic economic to the extremely concrete aspects, such as how sufficient drinking water can be made available to everyone on our planet.
+The Master Programme in Sustainable Development is truly interdisciplinary, with students and tutors from many different subject areas who share an interest in sustainable development.
+As a graduate of the programme you will be fully versed in issues that concern sustainable development from a variety of perspectives – from basic economic to very concrete aspects, such as how sufficient drinking water can be made available to everyone on our planet.

 About the programme

-The term ”sustainable development” has several definitions.
+The term ”sustainable development” has many definitions and applications.
 A common denominator is that living standards for human beings must improve – but without jeopardising the possibility for future generations to enjoy equally good conditions.
-Uppsala University and the Swedish University of Agricultural Sciences have jointly created the Master Programme in Sustainable Development to meet the environmental demands from the market and government authorities.
+Uppsala University and the Swedish University of Agricultural Sciences (SLU) have jointly created the Master Programme in Sustainable Development to meet the growing sustainability demands from societal sectors.

 The objective of this Master’s programme is to enable you to utilise aspects of sustainable development in your future professional career, irrespective of what you work with.
-This could be social planning, education, research, organisation of supranational agencies, natural resource management and much more.
+This could be social planning, education, research, communication, natural resource management, policy and decision making, and much more.